raul23/SimulRPi/README.rst

       $ pip install git+https://github.com/raul23/SimulRPi#egg=SimulRPi

-   However, the latest version is not as stable as the one from `PyPI`_ but you get the latest features being implemented.
+   However, this latest version is not as stable as the one from `PyPI`_ but you get the latest features being implemented.

 Usage